 Instant coffee granules: You can also use instant espresso granules if you can find them for an even stronger flavor.
 I tested these coffee rolls with regular ground coffee and the texture turned out slightly gritty; I don't recommend using that!

 Whole milk: This is required to give the coffee rolls structure, richness, and moisture.
 I don't recommend using plant-based milk because it will turn out more dry.
-I use whole milk in all of my cinnamon roll recipes, like my maple bacon rolls!
+I use whole milk in all of my cinnamon roll recipes, like my maple bacon rolls and apple cinnamon rolls.

 Heavy cream: Instead of milk, the frosting will use heavy cream which makes it incredibly creamy and delicious!